 UCSD offers students at SDSU a wide range of resources.
 Holdings in the

 Special Collections at Love Library include records on the League of

 Women Voters (1939-1988), the San Diego City Advisory Board on Women

 (1972-1982) and the papers of Tish Sommers.
 The University Archives

 house the records of the SDSU Women's Studies Department (1966-1990).

 If you have any questions, please contact our Graduate Advisor, Professor Esther Rothblum (email address: email@example.com, phone: (619) 594-6662.

-* To view Word files you may need to download Microsoft Word Viewer.
+* To view Microsoft Word documents (doc or docx) you may need to download Word viewer.